godzilla/php-easy-auth/README.md

     $salt = "random^stuff!heretochange";  // 22 or more random characters
     $default_page = "index.php";
     $table_prefix = "easy_auth_prefix_";  // can be anything including ""
+3. run setupandtst.php , this will create the tables and run a test on all the library functions